-The DFP price index will be broken down into separate indexes for consumption and capital purchases, which will be further split on an institutional sector basis, as defined in the 1993 System of National Accounts, ie households, corporate (private and public), general government and non-profit institutions serving households (NPISH) sectors.
+The DFP price index will be broken down into separate indexes for consumption and capital purchases, which will, as far as possible, be further split on an institutional sector basis, as defined in the 1993 System of National Accounts, ie households, corporate (private and public), general government and non-profit institutions serving households (NPISH) sectors.
 These components will be able to be further disaggregated into indexes for key sub-components.